Structural mechanics of filamentous cyanobacteria: Mechanics of bending cyanobacteria

 The chips are designed around a simple rectangular flow channel, much wider (300 $\mu$m) than it is tall (two designs with channel heights 72 $\pm$ 2 and 134 $\pm$ 3 $\mu$m), with well-separated inlets and outlets allowing for an even flow to develop (channel length of 30 mm).
 The inlet was connected to a syringe pump while tubing from the outlet led to a beaker to collect waste.
 Part-way along the channel is an injection point where a filament of cyanobacteria can be threaded into the channel, from a syringe containing a dilute suspension of the cyanobacteria; the syringe was operated by hand until only one filament was allowed to protrude into the flow channel.
 In order to enter the channel, the cyanobacteria filament had to bend around a narrow U-bend, designed to anchor it at the channel wall.
 A sketch of the design, along with a snapshot of a chip in use, are given in Fig.~\ref{fig:flexural_rigidity_design}.

 The setup used meant that for any experiment a single isolated strand of cyanobacteria was under observation in the flow cell, well-anchored to one wall and crossing close to perpendicular across most of the channel.
 This filament was then pushed on and deflected by a flow of water in the channel, using average flow speeds between 0.48 and 2.59 mm s$^{-1}$.
-For analysis, images of the filament at equilibrium and deflected configurations were collected using a confocal laser scanning microscope (Leica TCS SP5).
+For analysis, images of the filament in equilibrium and deflected configurations were collected using a confocal laser scanning microscope (Leica TCS SP5).
 By scanning the focal plane, this method also allowed us to measure the height at which the filament entered the channel.
 Taking advantage of the auto-fluorescence of the chlorophyll-a in the cyanobacteria \cite{Millie2002}, we used 514 nm laser light for excitation and observed the resulting emission through a bandpass filter from 620 to 780 nm.
 The images were thresholded and skeletonised in Matlab, in order to have the filament shapes expressed as a set of pixel coordinates along a path $s$ of length $L$, under different flow conditions.
-Finally, deflection profiles were calculated from the change in the positions of points at the same relative distance along a filament, $s/L$, before and after a flow was turned on.